Get Started

 Quick access with shortcuts

-Use keyboard shortcuts to quickly trigger captures without opening the extension popup.
+Use keyboard shortcuts to quickly trigger checks without opening the extension popup.
 See the Keyboard Shortcuts page for the full list.

 Last updated: March 2026